teamplify/teamplify-runner/README.md

   Please email us at [support@teamplify.com](mailto:support@teamplify.com) to get the product key;

+- `send_crash_reports` - possible values are `yes` or `no`, defaults to `yes`.
+  When set to `yes` the system will automatically send application crash reports to the developer.
+We recommend to keep this option enabled, it helps us to detect bugs faster and faster ship fixes for them;

 `[web]`

 - `host` - domain name on which Teamplify web interface will be running.
 It